protometa/meteor-up/README.md

 To deploy different configurations (e.g. staging, production, etc.), you can use separate Meteor Up configuration files for each target.
 Specify the target configuration file following a command, for example: `meteor deploy staging.json`.

 If you are deploying multiple configurations to the same server, make sure each has a unique `appName` field and `PORT` environment variable.
+Meteor Up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.

 #### Custom Meteor Binary